-Accomplishments: Project will assist approximately fifteen eligible homeowners who are in need of home repairs within Georgetown city limits.
+Project will assist approximately twenty eligible households who are in need of home repairs within Georgetown city limits, including the San Jose and TRG neighborhoods.
 Homeowners will meet CDBG defined income qualifications.
 The program will be administered by Habitat for Humanity of Williamson County.
 Home repairs can include, but are not limited to, roofing, siding, weatherization (windows), energy efficiency/conservation (plumbing, electrical), accessibility and/or safety.
-Six low income households received home repair, benefiting ten individuals.